-We, or the parties licensing technologies to us, have filed various United States and foreign patents applications with respect to the products and technologies under our development and the United States Patent and Trademark Office and foreign patent offices have issued patents with respect to our products and technologies.
+We, or the parties licensing technologies to us, have filed various United States and foreign patent applications with respect to the products and technologies under our development, and the United

+States Patent and Trademark Office and foreign patent offices have issued patents with respect to our products and technologies.
 These patent applications include international applications filed under the Patent Cooperation Treaty.
 Our pending patent applications, those we may file in the future or those we may license from third parties may not result in the United States Patent and Trademark Office or foreign patent office issuing patents.
 Also, if patent rights covering our products are not sufficiently broad, they may not provide us with sufficient proprietary protection or competitive advantages against competitors with similar products and technologies.
-Furthermore, if the United States Patent and Trademark Office or foreign patent office issue patents.
-Thus, any patents, or the patent office or the courts may invalidate the patents.
+Furthermore, if the United States Patent and Trademark Office or foreign patent offices issue patents to us or our licensors, others may challenge the patents or circumvent the patents, or the patent office or the courts may invalidate the patents.
 Thus, any patents we own or license from or to third parties may not provide any protection against competitors.
-In particular, our issued and pending patents relating to SuperVent(TM) solely cover relatively high concentrations of tyloxapol.

 Furthermore, the life of our patents is limited.
 We have licensed a series of patents from Johnson & Johnson, Inc., and Ortho Pharmaceutical Corporation which are important, either individually or collectively, to our strategy of commercializing our surfactant technology.
-Such patents, which include relevant European patents, expire on various dates beginning in 2009 and ending in 2017.
+Such patents, which include relevant European patents, expire on various dates beginning in 2009 and ending in 2019.
 We have filed, and when possible and appropriate, will file, other patent applications with respect to our products and processes in the United States and in foreign countries.
 We may not be able to develop additional products or processes that will be patentable or additional patents may not be issued to us.
-See also "Risk Factors--If we cannot meet requirements under our license agreements, we could lose the rights to our products."
+See also "Risk Factors-If we cannot meet requirements under our license agreements, we could lose the rights to our products."